Improving MLLM Training Efficiency via Stage-Aware Sparsity: Method

 \subsection{Sparse Training Scheme (STS)}

 Building upon the two aforementioned components, we further design the STS applicable to most MLLMs.
+This design follows the stage-dependent redundancy observed in MLLM training.
 This scheme exploits both data and parameter redundancy in model training and applies sparsification according to different training stages.
-Specifically, we divide the training stages of MLLMs into two categories, each optimized with a different component:

 \textbf{Modality Alignment.} In this stage, the LLM is typically frozen, and only the projector or vision encoder is updated.
 Therefore, VTC is applied to perform data sparsification, reducing the input length while preserving global visual information.